 Putting up the right defences

 Don’t want to be on the receiving end of a data breach?
 We don’t blame you.
-Because the average cost of a data breach for small businesses in the UK and anywhere else can be crippling.
+Because the average cost of a data breach for small businesses in the UK can be crippling.

-And make it way harder for cybercriminals to sneak in and cause havoc.
+Following their advice can help you mitigate the chances of being hit by a cyber-attack.
+And make it way harder for cybercriminals to sneak in and cause havoc, if they choose you as a target.

 Chances are, though, that you will be breached at some point.
 Being prepared for it can help you get ahead of the problems you’ll face.